-Young learners and employees with a disability should already have been identified and information held in the School Office.
+Students and employees with a disability should already have been identified and information held in the school Office.

 Personal Emergency Evacuation Plans (PEEP)

 UK legislation places duties on employers to implement effective arrangements for emergency evacuation of all staff including those who may need some assistance to manage their escape to a place of safety.